geberit/Revit.TestRunner/documentation/Documentation.md

 The console runner can also consume a specific test assembly.
 All tests in this assembly will be executed.

 ``` Revit.TestRunner.Console.exe request c:\temp\myRequest.json -r 2021 ```

 ``` Revit.TestRunner.Console.exe assembly c:\temp\myTestAssembly.dll -r 2021 ```

 ## Writing Tests
 First add the NuGet package of [NUnit](https://www.nuget.org/packages/NUnit/) to the test project.
+But be aware that this is only a NUnit like framework.
+Not all features of NUnit are supported.

 A test must be marked with the ```Test``` Attribute of the NUnit 3 library.
 All marked methods will be recognized when the test assembly is loaded.
 A ```Test``` is executable.
 A method marked with the ```OneTimeSetUp``` Attribute will be executed before the first test runs.
 A method marked with the ```SetUp``` Attribute will be executed before each test.
 A method marked with the ```TearDown``` Attribute will be executed after each test.
 A method marked with the ```OneTimeTearDown``` Attribute will be executed after the last test runs.

-Be aware that the ```TestCase``` Attribute, to pass some parameters, is NOT supportet!

 ```C#
 [OneTimeSetUp]